Pungyeon/docker-example/README.md

 We will also need Nodejs for this tutorial, which can be installed from: https://nodejs.org/en/

 Now, use your favourite text-editor for this, there is no requirements there.
-However, I prefer using Visual Code, which youo can get for free here: https://code.visualstudio.com/
+However, I prefer and recommend using Visual Code, which you can get for free here: https://code.visualstudio.com/

 All the code written in this tutorial can be found at https://github.com/Pungyeon/docker-example